mgaydash/mcp-server-weather/README.md

 ## Testing

+- Run the application in dev mode with `mcp dev server.py`
-Use the MCP Inspector at `http://localhost:5173` to test tools and view responses interactively.
+- Use the MCP Inspector at `http://localhost:5173` to test tools and view responses interactively.